 All cats must have a designated sex, color, and breed.
 Optionally, each stud book or foundation book cat may have certain genetic codes included in the registration number.
 For example, long legs (LL) or short legs (SL) may be recorded for Munchkin kittens; and long tail (LT) or short tail (ST) may be recorded for American Bobtails.

 The sire and dam of each stud book cat will be recorded, along with their registration numbers.
 The sire and dam of each foundation book cat will be recorded, if available, along with their registration numbers

 The breeder of the cat and the owner of he cat will be recorded.

-The Stud Book Registry is used for a cat whose sire and dam appear in the stud book registry of REFR or of another registry.
-A stud book cat may have one parent in the stud book registry of REFR and one parent in the foundation book registry of REFR.
+The Stud Book Registry is used for a cat whose sire and dam appear in the stud book registry of REFR or of another registry or for any cat who does not have a different breed or breed group appearing within a three-generation pedigree.